codsen/codsen.com/src/os/ranges-push.md

 let ranges = new Ranges({ mergeType: 2 });
 ```

-The `ranges` (with lowercase) is your [class](https://github.com/getify/You-Dont-Know-JS/blob/master/es6%20%26%20beyond/ch3.md#classes) which contains your _ranges_ and gives you methods to get/set the values.
+The `ranges` (with lowercase) is your Class which contains your _ranges_ and gives you methods to get/set the values.

 You can also provide an Optional Options Object when creating the class: